Back

 How Does a RAG Pipeline Work?

-The basic structure of a RAG pipeline consists of steps to pull data and store it and then steps to turn a user query into optimized and contextualized input to the LLM.
-Every RAG system has different steps and tools, but they all mostly fall into the following five stages:
+The basic structure of a RAG pipeline consists of steps to pull data and store it, followed by retrieval operations that efficiently handle retrieved documents and retrieved data to ensure optimal performance.
+Then, there are steps to turn a user query—specifically, processing the input query and the user's query—into optimized and contextualized input to the LLM to improve retrieval effectiveness.
+RAG pipelines typically involve four steps: document preparation and chunking, vector indexing, retrieval, and prompt augmentation.
+Every RAG system has different steps and tools, but they all mostly fall into these stages.

 1. Loading

-This is the information retrieval step where a variety of software tools are used to pull data from source documents, databases, websites, or other programs through APIs.
-There are hundreds of existing open source tools for loading.
+This is the information retrieval step, also known as the data loading phase, where you load data from source documents, databases, websites, or other programs through APIs.
+There are hundreds of existing open source tools for data loading.
 Common ones include routines to load PDFs, scrape web pages, or use SQL to query data from relational databases.
+When working with large documents, it is important to optimize retrieval by splitting documents into smaller, manageable chunks using a document split process.

 Once data is loaded, it is then indexed for later retrieval.
-In most cases, this consists of using vector embedding to convert each piece of data into a numerical representation and other metadata representations that make it very easy to search and find contextually relevant data.
+In most cases, this consists of using an embedding model to convert each piece of data into a numerical representation in vector form, producing vectorized data, along with other metadata representations that make it very easy to search and find contextually relevant data.
+These vectors are stored as stored vectors in the database for efficient retrieval and semantic search.
+When processing data for indexing, it is important to consider the maximum token length of the embedding model, as lengthy documents may need to be split into smaller chunks to fit within this constraint.

 3. Storing

-Once indexed, the vector values and metadata are stored in a vector database.
+Once indexed, the vector values and metadata are stored in a vector database, often utilizing specialized databases designed for efficient storage and retrieval of high-dimensional vector data.
 For small datasets, you can index in real-time with each query, but it is much more efficient to store the results of the indexing one time.
+It is also important to ensure that stored data in these databases is secured, especially when handling sensitive information.
+Organizations can configure RAG to protect sensitive customer data by storing it on-premises with self-hosted language models, ensuring compliance with privacy regulations.

 4. Querying

-Instead of sending a prompt directly to the LLM, a RAG pipeline takes the query, does a semantic vector search on the vector database, and returns relevant information.
+Instead of sending a prompt directly to the LLM, a RAG pipeline takes the user question, does a semantic vector search on the vector database, and returns relevant information as part of the retrieval and generation process, which includes the generation process of the LLM.
 This is called retrieval.
-The RAG application then generates a new prompt for the LLM and sends the original prompt, the new query, and relevant data retrieved from the vector database.
+The RAG application then generates a new prompt for the LLM based on the user's question, integrating identified data and retrieved data from the vector database.
 This step is called generation.
-The results of the LLM query are then placed into a response and returned to the user.
+Hybrid retrieval strategies improve the accuracy of finding relevant information by combining keyword-based and semantic search techniques, ensuring more precise results.

 5. Evaluation